codesmatrix/cordova-plugin-mediaac/README.md

 A future implementation will adhere to the latest W3C specification and may deprecate the current APIs.

-This plugin defines a global `Media` Constructor.
+This plugin defines a global `Mediaac` Constructor.

 Although in the global scope, it is not available until after the `deviceready` event.